-Karnataka is home to seven species of pigeons, ranging from the widespread to the Western Ghats endemics.
+Karnataka is home to seven species of pigeons, ranging from the widespread to the endemics of the Western Ghats.

 Dhup trees in evergreen forests, growing up to 40 metres or taller, are impressive-looking trees with striking red young foliage.
 The fruit of the Dhup tree is a favourite with the largest of the pigeons found in the Western Ghats – the Mountain Imperial Pigeon.
 It is a frugivorous bird and a powerful flier, travelling long distances to fruiting trees, and can be seen flying in groups high above the canopy.
 The loud, booming call of this bird can be heard from afar but it is not easy to pinpoint the exact location.
 This species has maroon-brown wings, a pinkish breast and a pink bill.
 Male and female Mountain Imperial Pigeons look alike, but the females are usually smaller.
 These birds, like hornbills, play an important role in the seed dispersal of many fruiting trees in the Western Ghats.